Arche Resonance Theory

 The Arche-Delta tiling is structurally established as the continuous kinematic field of the projected domain.
 The vacuum is the saturated lattice, and interactions are deterministic compossibility updates propagating through its adjacency structure.

-Finally, the force-carrying virtual particles of legacy QFT are structurally eliminated.
-They are reframed as discrete compossibility shear-waves within the gauge channels of the tiling, geometrically quantized by the necessary minimum symplectic area (ℏ) of a lattice update.
+The force-carrying virtual particles of legacy QFT are structurally eliminated.
+They are reframed as discrete compossibility shear-waves within the gauge channels of the tiling, geometrically quantized by the minimum symplectic area of a lattice update, with the Action Bridge as its SI measure (Section 1.2).

 Section 6: Interaction as Local Compossibility Change